sipa/writeups/uniform-range-extraction/README.md

 ## Conclusion

-We've constructed a simple and efficient generalization to multiple outputs of the fast range reduction method, in a way that maximizes uniformity properties both for the indivdually extracted numbers and their joint distribution.
+We've constructed a simple and efficient generalization to multiple outputs of the fast range reduction method, in a way that maximizes uniformity properties both for the individually extracted numbers and their joint distribution.

-## Acknowledgement
+## Acknowledgment

 Thanks for Greg Maxwell for several discussions that lead to this idea, as well as proofreading and suggesting improvements to the text.